Compression Codes

 Lampel-Ziv Coding

-This algorithm is the foundation of the algorithm used by zip application and of deflate algorithm used by zlib (LZ77 combined with Huffman codes).
+This algorithm is the foundation of the algorithm used by zip/gzip application and of Deflate algorithm used by zlib (LZ77 combined with Huffman codes).

 The algorithm works by scanning the input data from left to right and building a dictionary of encountered substrings.
 When a repeated substring is found, the algorithm outputs a pair of values: a known substring reference and a new letter used to create the encountered new substring.